mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 But on the way to leaving the Zen monastery, he reflected upon himself: “Oh, I was a little bit course.
 I should go back to see Kuei Shan with [clarity?]”

-And then, immediately after Te Shan saw Kuei Shan sitting there, that is really sort of like a snake sitting [there] *[he laughs]* and Te Shan just like a frog. *[laughter]* ...
+And then, immediately after Te Shan saw Kuei Shan sitting there, that is really sort of like a snake sitting [there], and Te Shan just like a frog. *[laughter]* ...
 I can imagine the situation.
 Te Shan really was rude and boasted of himself, “[I am a] Great Zen Master”.
 So he went back, a little bit reflecting on himself, but still, very ‘high’, a very ‘holy’ air.
 So immediately there is Kuei Shan sitting there, and Te Shan said “Teacher!”

 But when Te Shan said “Teacher!”, already Kuei Shan knows his mind, because Kuei Shan could read Te Shan’s mind through the [word] “Teacher.”
-A very holy air, there.
-But Kuei Shan didn’t say anything, because it is completely beyond discussion: no matter how long you discuss about that, you cannot correct, or you cannot accept, or you cannot handle [it].
+A very holy air there.
+But Kuei Shan didn’t say anything, because it is completely beyond discussion: no matter how long you discuss about that, you cannot correct [it], or you cannot accept [it], or you cannot handle [it].
 So immediately, he tried to take the whisk.

 ##### 23:28